Top Hotels in Bangkok

 Accommodation in Bangkok

-If you are after a high-end haven, you could reserve a room at the Mandarin Oriental, Bangkok or the Siam.
-If you would like your dollar to go further, check out the Siam Kempinski Hotel Bangkok, at 991/ 9 Rama 1 Road, or the Peninsula Bangkok, located at 333 Charoennakorn Road.
+If you have a taste for the finer things in life, you'll be sure to enjoy the Mandarin Oriental, Bangkok or The Siam.
+If you're hoping for your money to go further, check out the Siam Kempinski Hotel Bangkok, at 991/ 9 Rama 1 Road, or the Peninsula Bangkok, located at 333 Charoennakorn Road.

-You will probably visit the Grand Palace while in Bangkok.
-So, why not stay close by?
-The Shangri-La Hotel, Bangkok is located 3 miles (4 kilometers) away, and the Tower Club at lebua is 3 miles (4 kilometers) away.
+You will most likely visit Grand Palace while in Bangkok.
+So, why not stay at a nearby hotel?
+The Shangri-la Bangkok is 3 miles (5 kilometers) away, and the Tower Club at lebua is 3 miles (5 kilometers) away.